 The participants will be told that they will receive a total of two planned phone calls by the RNS nurse at one week and three months.
 With final assessment at six months being in-person contact (see Figure 3).

-The main purpose of these phone calls is to ask about any changes in medical management, ambulance utilisation, presentation to any ED, after-hours clinic/locum service or GP and use of action plan.
-A respiratory phone assessment will be performed using the MMRC (see attachment 4.2) and the CAT ( (see attachment 4.9).
+The main purpose of these phone calls is to ask about any changes in medical management, ambulance utilisation, presentation to any ED, after-hours clinic/locum service or GP and use of action plan if they have one.
+A respiratory phone assessment will be performed using the MMRC (see attachment 4.2) and the CAT (see attachment 4.9).
 If an issue is identified more specific questions relating to respiratory assessment can be performed (as per attachment 8).
-Participants in the intervention group can be reminded to call the specialised number at onset of worsening symptoms, If the respiratory nurse determines that a participant is not self-managing a current exacerbation at time of call from the control group they will remind them to refer to their COPD Action Plan and seek medical review, which is standard practice for RNS If the respiratory nurse determines that a participant is not self-managing a current exacerbation at time of call from the intervention group phone coaching will be provided in the first instance with other triage options of an outpatient or home nursing review available.
+Participants in the intervention group can be reminded to call the specialised number at onset of worsening symptoms, If the respiratory nurse determines that a participant is not self-managing a current exacerbation at time of call from the control group they will remind them to seek medical review.
+If the respiratory nurse determines that an intervention participant is not self-managing a current exacerbation at time of call from the intervention group phone coaching will be provided in the first instance with other triage options of an outpatient or home nursing review available.
 Whilst recommending participants follow this protocol for changes in respiratory symptoms they can still utilise current ambulance emergency services if required.

 Figure 3.
 Planned contact with researchers.
 W1 = week 1, M3 = month three and M6 = month six the final assessment.
 Solid boxes represent in-person contact; dashed boxes represent contact via phone.